codacy/chart/docs/install.md

     -   Create an initial organization
     -   Invite users

-4. Proceed to more advanced [configurations](../configuration/index.md).
+4. Proceed to more advanced [post-install configurations](index.md#post-install-configuration).